johnberroa/weight_and_balance/README.md

 # Weight and Balance
 This is a simple weight and balance PDF generator for aircraft.
-Currently, it only supports the Cessna 172S model.
+Currently, it only supports the Cessna 172S model and the Breezer C (without graph).

 ## Usage
 Enter the name and weights of persons/baggage in `weight_and_balance.json`.